toggenation/cakephp4-validation/README.md

 # CakePHP 4 Validation & Application Rules

+## Features

+- Dependency Injection
+- Defer all controller action logic to a Service class
-This repo has some examples of creating custom validation messages for both array validation (POST request or before creating entities) and entity validation (Application RulesChecker validation after entity creation)
+- Custom validation messages for both array validation (POST request or before creating entities) and entity validation (Application RulesChecker validation after entity creation)

+### Custom Validation Messages

-For example instead of a generic message such as:
+Instead of a generic message such as:

 > The record must be unique

 then a custom version might be:

 ```
 There is already a post with title \"${title}\" in the ${table} table
 ```

 Which would render as:
 > There is already a post with title "Test" in the Posts table